Time : 3 Hours

 (b) Describe the problem of "What to Produce?".

 (b) Price Ceiling: Price ceiling means the maximum limit that the government imposes on the price of a commodity.
-Price ceiling are used by the government to prevent prices from being too high.
+Price ceilings are used by the government to prevent prices from rising too high; for example, to keep essential items affordable.
+A common consequence is shortage which may require rationing.

 Q34: Read the passage given below and answer the questions that are followed: